 Right Inbox has both a free plan and a paid plan.
-Pricing for the paid plan, which includes unlimited features, is $5.95/month billed yearly or $7.95/month billed monthly.
+Pricing for the paid plans, starts from $7.95.
 Download for free from the chrome store today.

 Yesware is an extension that works with both Outlook and Gmail.
 Its feature set includes email tracking, automated email scheduling, a meeting scheduler, follow-up templates, analytics, and integrations.